 - b.
-(S//NF)- The Department of Justice may advise NSA to retain specific section 702-acquired information subject to a destruction requirement other than those specified above in this section because such information is subject to a preservation obligation in pending or anticipated administrative, civil, or criminal litigation.
+(U) The Department of Justice may advise NSA to retain specific section 702acquired information subject to a destruction requirement other than those specified above in this section because such information is subject to a preservation obligation in pending or anticipated administrative, civil, or criminal litigation.
 NSA will provide the Department of Justice's National Security Division with a summary of: (a) all administrative, civil, or criminal litigation matters necessitating preservation of section 702-acquired information that would otherwise be subject to destruction, (b) a description of the section 702-acquired information preserved for each such litigation matter, and (c) if possible, based on the information available to NSA, a description of the status of each such litigation matter.
-The Department of Justice's National Security Division will promptly notify and subsequently seek authorization from the FISC to retain the material as appropriate and consistent with law, NSA will restrict access to and retain such information in the manner described in subparagraph 4(a), at the direction of the Department of Justice until either the FISC denies a government request for authorization to retain the information or the Department of Justice notifies NSA in writing that the information is no longer required to be preserved for such litigation matters.
-After receiving such notice, NSA shall promptly destroy the section 702-acquired information as otherwise required by these procedures. - (d) (U) Change in Target's Location or Status - (1) (Unrought In the event that NSA reasonably believes that a target is located outside the United States and subsequently learns that the person is inside the United States, or if NSA concludes that a target who at the time of targeting was believed to be a non-United States person is in fact a United States person at the time of acquisition, the acquisition from that person will be terminated without delay. - (2) (U) Any communications acquired through the targeting of a person who at the time of targeting was reasonably believed to be located outside the United States but is in fact located inside the United States at the time such communications were acquired, and any communications acquired by targeting a person who at the time of targeting was believed to be a non-United States person but was in fact a United States person at the time such communications were acquired, will be treated as domestic communications under these procedures. - (e) (S/NF) In the event that NSA seeks to use any information acquired pursuant to section 702 during a time period when there is uncertainty about the location of the target of the acquisition because the post-tasking checks described in NSA's section 702
+The Department of Justice's National Security Division will promptly notify and subsequently seek authorization from the FISC to retain the material as appropriate and consistent with law.
+NSA will restrict access to and retain such information in the manner described in subparagraph 4(a), at the direction of the Department of Justice until either the FISC denies a government request for authorization to retain the information or the Department of Justice notifies NSA in writing that the information is no longer required to be preserved for such litigation matters.
+After receiving such notice, NSA shall promptly destroy the section 702-acquired information. - (d) (U) Change in Target's Location or Status - (1) (U) In the event that NSA reasonably believes that a target is located outside the United States and subsequently learns that the person is inside the United States, or if NSA concludes that a target who at the time of targeting was believed to be a non-United States person is in fact a United States person at the time of acquisition, the acquisition from that person will be terminated without delay. - (2) (U) Any communications acquired through the targeting of a person who at the time of targeting was reasonably believed to be located outside the United States but is in fact located inside the United States at the time such communications were acquired, and any communications acquired by targeting a person who at the time of targeting was believed to be a non-United States person but was in fact a United States person at the time such communications were acquired, will be treated as domestic communications under these procedures. - (e) (S//NF) In the event that NSA seeks to use any information acquired pursuant to section 702 during a time period when there is uncertainty about the location of the target of the acquisition because the post-tasking checks described in NSA's section 702 targeting procedures were not functioning properly, NSA will follow its internal procedures for determining whether such information may be used (including, but not limited to, in FISA applications, section 702 targeting, and disseminations).
+Except as necessary to assess location under this provision, NSA may not use or disclose any information acquired pursuant to section 702 during such time period unless NSA determines, based on the totality of the circumstances, that the target is reasonably believed to have been located outside the United States at the time the information was acquired.
+If NSA determines that the target is reasonably believed to have been located inside the United States at the time the information will not be used and will be promptly destroyed.